corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/clientrpc.md

 ## Building the Multi RPC Client

-Corda Enterprise exposes a number of custom, remote RPC interfaces.
+Corda: Enterprise Edition  exposes a number of custom, remote RPC interfaces.

 To interact with your node via any of the following interfaces, you need to build a client that uses the [MultiRPCClient](../../../../../../../en/api-ref/corda/4.9/open-source/javadoc/net/corda/client/rpc/ext/MultiRPCClient.html) class:

 * `net.corda.client.rpc.proxy.AuditDataRPCOps` - This interface enables you to audit the log of RPC activity.
 * `net.corda.client.rpc.proxy.FlowRPCOps` - This interface enables you to retry a previously hospitalised flow.
 * `net.corda.client.rpc.proxy.NodeFlowStatusRpcOps` - This interface enables external applications to query and view the status of the flows which are currently under monitoring by the Flow Hospital.
-* `net.corda.client.rpc.proxy.NodeHealthCheckRpcOps` - This interface enables you to get a report about the health of the Corda Enterprise node.
+* `net.corda.client.rpc.proxy.NodeHealthCheckRpcOps` - This interface enables you to get a report about the health of the Corda: Enterprise Edition  node.
 * `net.corda.client.rpc.proxy.notary.NotaryQueryRpcOps` - This interface enables you to perform a spend audit for a particular state reference.

 All of these interfaces are located in the `:client:extensions-rpc` module.